Augustine institute

 • Strong writing and speaking skills

-• A commitment to serve the mission of Catholic education
+• A commitment to serve the mission of Catholic liberal education

-The admission process includes the submission of letters of recommendation and several essays, interviews by videoconference and in person, and a psychological evaluation.
+The admission process includes the submission of letters of recommendation and essays, and interviews by videoconference and in person.
 Although there is no strict requirement of service, it is expected that Teachers for Christ will commit to a minimum of three years of teaching in Catholic schools.

 Program Curriculum

 Teachers for Christ follow a course of studies that integrates the Augustine Institute’s M.A. in Catholic Education with the Catholic Educator Formation and Credential Program of the Institute for Catholic Liberal Education.
-The rhythm of instruction involves two Master’s courses during each of the program’s six semesters, interwoven with workshops, seminars, and mentorship meetings that supply formation in the art of teaching and in the essential disciplines of the Christian life.
+Students admitted to the Teachers for Christ program begin their studies in the Fall term and complete their degree requirements by the end of the Spring term of their second year.

 Summer - 1